telerik/blazor-ui/common/razor-components/readme.md

-# Blazor Components in an ASP.NET Core Razor Page - Razor Components Scenario
+# Blazor Components in an ASP.NET Core Razor Page or MVC View - Razor Components Scenario

 These examples show how you can use Blazor components in Razor pages and MVC views.